Microsoft is ditching the video game console wars. Here’s how

 The diversification continued in late 2019, when Microsoft released a cloud gaming service, in which games are hosted in a company’s data centers and are broadcast to devices.
 The service, Xbox Cloud Gaming, or xCloud, means that people do not need to install games or use expensive hardware.

-The idea of a cloud gaming service had crystallized for Spencer earlier that year, when he was on a bus in Nairobi, Kenya, and connected to Wi-Fi.
+The idea of a cloud gaming service had crystallized for Spencer earlier that year, when he was on a bus in Nairobi, Kenya, and connected to wi-fi.
 He found that he could stream a game from Microsoft’s data center in London to his phone.

 “It was literally the same saved game I had sitting in Redmond, Washington,” he said.
 “It really just pushes how you can make gaming truly global.”